What to Know When Visiting

 Children under 16 must be accompanied by an adult when visiting the Gardens.

 Groups of 10 or more must notify the Aldridge Gardens’ Events Coordinator before planning an outing in the Gardens.
 Because we hold frequent events, we are generally unable to accommodate unexpected groups.
 Large gatherings will need a reservation and are subject to a rental fee.
-Please call 205.682.8019, extension 6 for more information or to schedule a group event.
+Please call 205.739.6554, for more information or to schedule a group event.
 All requests need to be pre-approved by Amanda Baker (firstname.lastname@example.org) and scheduled 10 days in advance.
 Our goal is to make sure everyone has a positive experience here and we apologize for any inconvenience.

 Aldridge Gardens is part of a living ecosystem.
 Visitors may occasionally see snakes near the lake or woodland stream.
 Visitors enter the Gardens at their own risk.